Finding symptoms of diesel bug contamination

-While you may get your diesel tank checked by specialists on a regular basis, it’s still important that you know the fuel contamination symptoms.
-While annual checks are more than capable of keeping your fuel in good condition, you never know when a potential problem may arise.
-After all, the last thing you want is to be stuck with contaminated diesel when it could have been avoided.
+While annual checks are more than capable of keeping your fuel in good condition, you never know when a potential problem may arise as a result of diesel bug.
+After all, the last thing you want is to be stuck with contaminated diesel when it could have been avoided in the first place.

 - Water contamination in the oil